 Jerwood Foundation's grant of £3 million to ensure the future of the English Stage Company and London's Royal Court Theatre is one of the Foundation's largest and most significant capital projects.
-The refurbished Royal Court, with its two stages renamed Jerwood Theatre Downstairs and Jerwood Theatre Upstairs, re-opened to great acclaim in February 2000.
-Prizes included a RIBA Award.
+The refurbished Royal Court, with its two stages renamed Jerwood Theatre Downstairs and Jerwood Theatre Upstairs re-opened to great acclaim in February 2000 and prizes included a RIBA Award.

-The Royal Court's redesign by Haworth Tompkins, incorporating materials such as corten weather steel, jarrah wood, polished concreate and dark leather, reflects the theatre's radical tradition.
+The Royal Court's redesign by Architects Haworth Tompkins, incorporating materials such as corten weather steel, jarrah wood, polished concreate and dark leather, reflected the theatre's radical tradition.
 The 380-seat Jerwood Theatre Downstairs was subtly changed to achieve much better sightlines and greater theatrical flexibility.
-The 85-seat Jerwood Theatre Upstairs was built with better headroom, far greater technical capacity and flexible seating which allows for many unconventional configurations.
+The 85-seat Jerwood Theatre Upstairs was built with better headroom, far greater technical capacity and flexible seating.

 • 'I think the building is genuinely extraordinary and together we've created possibly the most beautiful playhouse in the country' -...